 The WORLD’S FIRST ‘TOP FORTY’ LIST!
 The NET is the WORLD’S FIRST JUKEBOX and this is its FIRST PLAYLIST!
 The OUTSIDE OF THE BOX SET!*

-MYSPACE has become, (or used to be) the world’s biggest and best record company.
-YOUTUBE is not far behind as the world’s best video company.
-Between them and other net music sites, there’s a lot of great music and undiscovered talent.
+MYSPACE was the world’s biggest and best record company when this Big List began.
+[That's switched to many other sites now].
+YOUTUBE is and remains the world’s best video company.
+Between them and other net music sites, there’s a lot of great music and undiscovered talent in this big world.
 Here are Musea’s best favorites.
 And these are just recent discoveries!!!
-As far as I know this is the WORLD’S FIRST WORLDWIDE BEST NEW MUSIC LIST.
+As far as I know this is the WORLD’S FIRST WORLDWIDE WEB.
+BEST NEW MUSIC LIST.

 Note these are from every continent and from all over the world.
 They includes EVERY type of music.
 I looked for good songs that had melody and rhythm.
 I also looked for a variety of styles and anything that showed originality.
 And finally I looked for things that are in some way magical – that enticed me to hear the music over and over.

 Most of these are indies, but I’ve also included some of the best of classic music and even some mainstream artists.
 Also note that many are women.
 After all I am a guy and nothing is sexier than woman performing great music.